-Yesterday I responded to a comment by Marshall Mead that I’ve “never had an idol in my life”.
+Yesterday I responded to a comment by MM that I’ve “never had an idol in my life”.
 Turns out this is completely false and I just didn’t understand the concept.

 Koanic recommended the show The Profit to me a couple of days ago, and I’ve been watching it obsessively since then.
 It’s a reality show where an altruistic angel investor, Marcus, fixes dysfunctional small businesses.
 Presumably the homophony with “The Prophet” is intentional, which is an interesting aside that I won’t go into right now.